arguelles/nuSQuIDS/README.md

 	./configure --with-boost=boost_prefix

+or if using pybind11 one can specify the headers location by using

+    ./configure --with-pybind-incdir=location_of_pybind11

 The python executable (which will also be used to locate numpy) can be specified with:

 	./configure --python-bin=PYTHON_EXECUTABLE

+additionally for further control of the relevant python system libraries and header you can use

+	./configure --python-config=PYTHON_CONFIG_EXECUTABLE

+To change the python bindings installation location can use

+    ./configure --python-module-dir=PYTHON_MODULE_INSTALLATION

 Once configuration is complete the library can be compiled by running: